Travel to Krakow

 - railway - 25 minutes ride to the city centre - Krakow Glowny station (goes every 30 minutes, 8 PLN).
 However, if you go to the Institute you may leave the train earlier at the Krakow Lobzow stop and walk backwards about 2 km along Radzikowskiego street.
 Tickets are available from the vending machines at the platform.

-- bus - there are two lines connecting the airport with the city centre (railway station), the nominal travel time is 40-50 minutes, bus 292 goes every 20 minutes (timetable), bus 208 goes about once per hour (timetable).
-You can use the bus 208 to reach the Institute, you need to leave it at Balicka Wiadukt stop and walk about 700 m (turning left to a main street heading north) or go under the bridge and take a second bus for one stop.
+- bus - there are two lines connecting the airport with the city centre, the nominal travel time is 40-50 minutes, bus 292 goes every 20 minutes, bus 208 goes about once per hour.
+One has to change from the bus 292 to bus 152 to reach the very center of the city, while the bus 208 goes to the main railway station.
+You can also use the bus 208 to reach the Institute or the hotels nearby, you need to leave it at Bronowice Wiadukt stop and walk about 1000 m (under the raiway brigdes).
 You can buy the ticket in a vending machine at the bus stop or in the bus (credit cards are accepted).
-You need a ticket labeled "Strefa I+II" (one way, 4 PLN, or 60 minutes, 5 PLN, if you want to use the second bus), Full timetables of all buses are available here.
+You need a ticket labeled "Strefa I+II" (one way, 4 PLN, or 60 minutes, 5 PLN, if you need to use a second bus or tram), Full timetables of all buses are available here, travel planner (in Polish only) is here.

 From the city centre to the Institute